 Individual behaviors such as physical activity and healthy eating, community environment, and certain medical conditions and medications contribute to overweight and obesity.
-In some cases, family history and genetics influence an individual's tendency to overweight and obesity.
-While these factors may not be modifiable, sometimes they indicate the effects of shared eating habits and physical activity; it is important to encourage patients to focus on modifiable behaviors in order to improve both their own health and that of the next generation.
+In some cases, family history and genetics influence an individual's tendency to be overweight or obese.
+While these factors may not be modifiable, sometimes they indicate the effects of shared eating habits and physical activity.
+It is important to encourage patients to focus on modifiable behaviors in order to improve both their own health and that of the next generation.